 Although we hear a lot about “self-made” men and women, there really isn’t anyone who did it all themselves.
 Look beyond the facade and you’ll see many times when that person needed to work with others in order to obtain success.

 People who are curious want to know more about the world and how it works.
-These are inventors and big thinkers who sometime challenge the status-quo to go on to do remarkable things.
+These are inventors and big thinkers who sometimes challenge the status quo to go on to do remarkable things.

 This is one of the hardest things to teach some kids.
 Most kids are born empathetic and grow out of it but others lack the ability to care for other’s feelings.